evpo/EncryptPad/deps/botan/doc/contributing.rst

-Generally intrinsics or inline asm is preferred over bare assembly to avoid calling convention issues among different platforms; the improvement in maintainability is seen as worth any potentially performance tradeoff.
+Generally intrinsics or inline asm is preferred over bare assembly to avoid calling convention issues among different platforms; the improvement in maintainability is seen as worth any potential performance tradeoff.
 One risk with intrinsics is that the compiler might rewrite your clever const-time SIMD into something with a conditional jump, but code intended to be const-time should in any case be annotated so it can be checked at runtime with tools.